sklintyg/devops/README.md

 caddy run --config Caddyfile
 ```

+### Run caddy as a service

+Documentation for running Caddy as a service can be found on the [official website](https://caddyserver.com/docs/running#windows-service).

 ### Troubleshoot

 PowerShell might need to be setup to allow user scripts, open PowerShell as **Administrator** and run: